public class SoOrthoSlice extends SoSlice

 public final SoSFBool clipping

-field controls which half-space is clipped.Generated on January 23, 2025, Copyright © Thermo Fisher Scientific.
+SoClipPlane, this clipping plane affects all subsequent geometry, including SoVolumeRender, but does not of course affect the ortho slice itself.
+The clippingSide field controls which half-space is clipped.Generated on July 23, 2025, Copyright © Thermo Fisher Scientific.
 All rights reserved. http://www.openinventor.com